 - Assist plant production staff with transplanting, watering, weeding, sowing seeds, taking cuttings, spacing pots, pinching, fertilizing, potting, delivering plants, pruning, and staking.

-- Attend design reviews of display gardens and grounds and reviews of proposed annual displays for displays when possible.
+- Attend design reviews of display gardens and grounds, and reviews of proposed annual displays when possible.

 - Duties as assigned by other departments.

-- Prepare and present a 10-minute lecture on your internship experience to the horticulture division.
+- Prepare and present a ten-minute lecture on your internship experience to the horticulture division.

-- Be able to work for six months.
+- Ability to work for six months.
 Start date is flexible.

-- Be able to work in a fast-paced work environment.
+- Ability to work in a fast-paced work environment.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.